 Zynga’s thoroughness was on display last month in New York, where OMGPop CEO Dan Porter hosted Guru Gowrappan, Zynga’s head of M&A integration, who the company sends in to ease the assimilation process.
 Nicknamed “The Fixer,” Gowrappan helped Porter find answers to a variety of issues, from how to set up his employees’ COBRA health benefits to getting Android-powered handsets to use for software tests.

 “He had this encyclopedic knowledge of every division in Zynga, and just routed us,” Porter said.

 After acquiring startups, Zynga says it tries to preserve rituals that were important to individuals and teams -- for example, maintaining a no-meeting policy on Wednesdays at Newtoy Inc., acquired in 2010, and keeping a weekly stand-up comedy show that the team at Conduit Labs started prior to getting bought by Zynga.

 “We bring a ton of people in to listen and understand what’s really religious about their organization,” said Cottle.
 “It’s important that the secret sauce does not change after they become a part of Zynga.”

 To help persuade entrepreneurs to stay, Zynga offers stock units that vest over two or more years.
-Unlike many Silicon Valley acquirers, the company typically doesn’t structure deals around performance incentives, or so-called earn-outs, which reward founders with extra cash or stock (ZNGA) after their product gains a certain number of users, hits a revenue goal or meets some other business objective.
+Unlike many Silicon Valley acquirers, the company typically doesn’t structure deals around performance incentives, or so-called earn-outs, which reward founders with extra cash or stock (ZNGA:US) after their product gains a certain number of users, hits a revenue goal or meets some other business objective.